NVIDIA/phosphor-buttons/README.md

 - **polling_interval_ms** (optional): Polling interval in milliseconds.
 Defaults to `1000` ms if not specified.

+**Optional: Virtual Button Configuration** Some platforms implement HostSelector objects without actual power button control functionality.
+To prevent interference with multi-power button mode detection:

+- **virtual_button** : Set to `true` when not used as power button, e.g., OCP debug card.
+Defaults to false if not specified.

 ### Config Example

 #### A.Interrupt example